Frequently Asked Questions

 Yes.
 Approved pets are welcome.
 This is subject to the Resort’s by-laws.

-No – other than your own electricity, telephone, contents insurance and maintenance of the interior of your home.
-More specific details are included in the Public Information Document.
+No – other than your own electricity and phone accounts, contents insurance and the on-going maintenance of the interior of your home.
 Freehold homeowners also pay their own rates direct to Council.
+More specific details are included in the Village Comparison Document.

 Yes anytime but only to a person eligible to reside in the Resort.

 The home goes into your Estate.
-The Resort will resell your home on your behalf within the terms of the Public Information Document.
+The Resort will resell your home on your behalf within the terms of the Village Comparison Document.

 Yes if it is being built off the plan.
 You will be able to choose the colour scheme and will be able to vary the design to some extent.
 A quote will be provided for any variation.